Outlander: Who killed THAT character? And why there's a two week wait for next episode

 “Your wife stands before us up to her elbows in blood,” says Malva’s father Tom Christie (Mark Lewis Jones).

-"With a knife!” says Allan Christie, to which Jamie replies: “What are you implying, lad?”
+"With a knife!” adds Allan Christie, to which Jamie replies: “What are you implying, lad?”

 However, if the show is to follow the Diana Gabaldon books, Claire is not the murderer.